IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 ---
 Submission to the Joint Venture on Family and Sexual Violence

-> We must do things differently -- we must transform the system
+> We must do things differently -- we must transform the system"

 Quote from Hon Marama Davidson - Minister for the Prevention of Family and Sexual Violence